 Fizzy drinks often have high levels of sugar which can also cause decay that stains the teeth.

 Red wines are well known to cause staining, with many advice columns discussing the issue!
 This mostly because red wine contains high levels of tannins.
 Because of this red wine will stain your teeth.

 As well as tannins causing red wine to cause stains directly, it is also high in acid.
 This acid softens the tooth surface, making it more likely that it will pick up stains from other food and drinks too.
-This theory no doubt also applies to less colorful alcoholic drinks including beer and spirits with fizzy mixers.
+This theory no doubt also applies to less colourful alcoholic drinks including beer and spirits with fizzy mixers.